Custom GPTs start private by default, but sharing, connectors, workspace settings, and provider data policies determine whether they stay private.

 Are custom GPTs private by default?

 Yes.
-In ChatGPT personal, Team, and Enterprise workspaces, new GPTs start as Only me by default; you can verify this in GPT Builder under Save or Share, then Visibility, where options are Only me, Anyone with a link, and Everyone (GPT Store), per OpenAI’s Share GPTs help page (checked March 2026).
+In ChatGPT personal, Team, and Enterprise workspaces, GPT visibility can be limited to only you, specific users or a workspace, anyone with a link, or the GPT Store, depending on plan and workspace settings.
 Visibility is separate from data policy: it does not by itself change model training use, chat history, file retention, or workspace compliance behavior.
-Before uploading client data, you should confirm your workspace data controls and retention policy in Admin settings and OpenAI’s data-controls documentation, then proceed only if both training and retention choices match your contract terms.
-In customer deployment patterns and support ticket analysis (Q1 2026), most accidental exposure cases came from forwarded link-only URLs, not public listings.
-A safer rollout is to keep drafts on Only me, then issue one client-specific link after forwarding risk is accepted; teams see similar link-forwarding risk in Claude and Gemini.
+Before uploading client data, confirm workspace data controls and retention policy.
+A safer rollout is to keep drafts private, then issue one client-specific link after forwarding risk is accepted.

 Can the creator of a custom GPT see your conversations?